ramistry/DS3-CPI-Project/README.md

 ## 3. Structure
 The project consists of the following files:

-CPI Prediction - Linear Regression.ipynb: Jupyter notebook containing the entire workflow from data preprocessing to model evaluation. data/: Directory containing the dataset used for the analysis.
+`CPI Prediction - Linear Regression.ipynb` : Jupyter notebook containing the entire workflow from data preprocessing to model evaluation.
+`cpi_data.csv` : Directory containing the dataset used for the analysis.

-## 4.Key Steps
+## 4. Key Steps
 Data Preprocessing:

-Load and clean the data.
+`Load and clean the data.`
-Handle missing values, if any.
+`Handle missing values, if any.`
-Split the data into training and testing sets.
+`Split the data into training and testing sets.`

 Model Training:

-Apply linear regression using Scikit-learn.
+`Apply linear regression using Scikit-learn.`
-Fit the model on the training data.
+`Fit the model on the training data.`
-Use the trained model to predict CPI values on the test set.
+`Use the trained model to predict CPI values on the test set.`

 Model Evaluation:

-Calculate metrics like Mean Squared Error (MSE) and R-squared (R²) to assess the model's performance.
-Plot residuals to check the accuracy of the model’s predictions.
+`Calculate metrics like Mean Squared Error (MSE) and R-squared (R²) to assess the model's performance.` `Plot residuals to check the accuracy of the model’s predictions.`

 ## 5. Technologies Used and Requirements for Use
 * `Python`